Loving Our Neighbors

 Immigration Justice and Migrant Support

 We believe in supporting our immigrant neighbors.
 In recent years, we have sponsored and supported two families seeking asylum from violence they faced in Honduras and Mexico.
-Both families have now settled in and become financially stable.
+Both families have now settled in and on their way to becoming financially stable.

 Our church also supports Pueblos de Lucha y Esperanza, a Minnesota faith-based organization that organizes peoples in struggle to build leadership and collective power to change the structures and policies that oppress migrant peoples.